EDID4009 – Master's Thesis in English subject didactics

 Students have to be enrolled for the course to attend classes.

 The Master’s Thesis is a coherent scientific text of about 21,000 to 28,000 words, or 60 to 80 pages in the DUO template format.
 This does not include the summary, foreword, table of contents, list of references or appendices.
 If two students write a thesis together, this requires both to be involved in all aspects of the research and writing, and the thesis should have a length of 31,000 to 42,000 words, or 90-120 pages in the DUO format.

 The Master’s thesis should have a 300-word summary that should not exceed one page in length and be placed at the beginning of the thesis.
-The student is to use the DUO template file and the thesis should be uploaded electronically into DUO.
+The student is to use the DUO template file and the thesis should be uploaded electronically into DUO as well as Inspera.
 Six paper copies must also be handed in to the Department of teacher education and school research along with a receipt for you having uploaded an electronic copy to DUO via Studentweb and a completed and signed receipt for having handed in the thesis.